In the early hours of June 1st, 1974, Ted Bundy abducted 22-year-old Brenda Carol Ball from the Flame Tavern in Burien, Washington.

 If Bundy was telling the truth about strangling Brenda to death, then it is difficult to see why he would have needed to inflict such a blunt force injury.

 Former UW student Phyllis Armstrong stated that a man in crutches asked her to carry a gas can to his Volkswagen Bug on May 31st, 1974.
-He also asked her to get inside the car and help him start it by pushing a button underneath the steering wheel.
+Once they reached the car, he asked her to get inside and help him start it by pushing a button underneath the steering wheel.

 However, by that stage, Phyllis was starting to feel that something was off about the situation.
 Consequently, she apologized and quickly left.